Explains about the regeneration partnerships and how to get involved in Hornsea.

 Partnership members are mainly unpaid individuals, business people and representatives of local organisations and community groups.
 The partnership is supported by an executive officer and renaissance coordinator, who are employed by East Riding of Yorkshire Council.

-The Hornsea Partnership Management Committee for 2016 consists of the following organisations and their representatives:
+The Hornsea Partnership Management Committee consists of the following organisations and their representatives:

 The Hornsea Masterplan (2007) was commissioned by the Hornsea Area Regeneration Partnership to provide a long-term vision and framework for re generation activities in Hornsea.